Rushdi al-Kikhya

-Rushdi al-Kikhya (رشدي الكيخيا; 1899– 14 March 1987) was a Syrian political leader who founded the People's party in 1948.
+Rushdi al-Kikhya (رشدي الكيخيا; 1899 – 14 March 1987) was a Syrian political leader who founded the People's party in 1948.
 Kikhya was elected as a Speaker of the Parliament of Syria between 1949 and 1951, and he was elected five terms as a member of the Syrian Parliament (MP) (1936, 1943, 1947, 1949 and 1954).
 Kikhiya also served as minister of interior in 1949.

 Career

-Rushdi al-Kikhya was born and raised in Aleppo and studied law at the Sorbonne in Paris.
+Rushdi al-Kikhya was born and raised in Aleppo.
+His grandfather, Ahmed, was a member in the Chamber of Deputies.
+He was educated at the Islamic College in Beirut, followed by studying law at the Sorbonne in Paris, before his return to Syria in 1922.

+He later became a member in the National Bloc, and was elected to the Syrian Parliament in 1936.
 In 1939, Kikhya clashed with the Bloc leadership, however, over their failure to prevent Turkey's annexation of the Sanjak of Alexandretta, territory in northern Syria that had once been part of the Ottoman Empire.